cohere-ai/north-mcp-python-sdk/README.md

 The middleware reads the `X-North-ID-Token` header (if present) and parses Base64-encoded JSON from `X-North-Connector-Tokens`.
 It never returns a 401—it simply exposes these values through a context variable and `request.state.north_context` for downstream handlers.

+When you use `NorthMCPServer`, the authentication stack now populates the same request context automatically, so utilities built against `get_north_request_context()` can be shared across FastMCP apps and fully authenticated servers.

 ## Examples

 This repository contains example servers that you can use as a quickstart.
 You can find them in the [examples directory](https://github.com/cohere-ai/north-mcp-python-sdk/tree/main/examples).